ayoyu/BotCleanProblem/README.md

 (myenv)$ python bot_clean.py --help
 usage: BotClean [-h] [-H HEIGHT] [-W WIDTH] [-a {BFS,DFS,UCS,Qlearning}]

-Run simulation with different algorithms and different dimensions of the board to test the performance of your agent.
+Run simulations with differents algorithms and differents dimensions of the board to test the performance of your agent.
 List of algorithms to use:
 - BFS:       Breadth First Search